-Any Australis Personnel suspecting or observing any contravention of this Policy, has the obligation to report this immediately to a Director or Management or otherwise in accordance with the Australis Whistleblower Policy.
+Any Australis Personnel suspecting or observing any contravention of this Policy, has the obligation to report this immediately to a Director or Senior Manager.

 11. ROLES AND RESPONSIBILITY

 The CEO will provide leadership and oversight with regard to the Policy and is responsible for day to day management of compliance with and the effectiveness of the Policy, with the assistance of the Company Secretary as required.
 The Chief Financial Officer is responsible for recording keeping and maintaining the Public Officials Gifts and Entertainment Register.
 The Board or, where formed and authority duly delegated, the Audit and Risk Management Committee will review the Policy on an annual basis and make any amendment recommendations to the Board.